 In 2015, the World Music Center at UCLA was founded to harness the remarkable assets of three entities established in the 1950s-60s.
-The World Musical Instrument Collection, with more than 800 instruments, is one of the largest such university-based collections anywhere in the world.
-The Ethnomusicology Archive, founded by renowned ethnomusicologist Mantle Hood, was one of the first of its kind, and today is the joint second-largest in the United States, behind only the American Folklife Center at the Library of Congress.
+The World Musical Instrument Collection, with more than 1000 instruments, is one of the largest such university-based collections anywhere in the world.
+The Ethnomusicology Archive, founded by renowned ethnomusicologist Mantle Hood, was one of the first of its kind, and today is the second-largest in the United States, behind only the American Folklife Center at the Library of Congress.
 And Ethnomusicology Publications distributes and publishes reports, CDs, songbooks, DVDs and monograph series on a range of specialized topics – from Ghost Dance songs to jazz to traditional music of Thailand.

 For More Information: